woman holding a cup of clear water

 Hard water will have fluffy bubbles noticeably absent and the water will appear hazy or milky.
 Soft water will have clear water in the bottom of the bottle and will have a lot of bubbles in it.
 Use a basic soap devoid of colors, fragrances, and detergents for the best results.

-Check with the City
+Check With the City

 Most towns provide a yearly report with information on the findings of their hard water tests.
 You’ll know what to expect regarding your home’s water hardness based on your city’s results.
 Local statistics will provide a solid starting point for understanding water hardness measured in different units, but you must still know how to test it precisely in your home.